fjvallarino/monomer/tasks.md

       - Scroll related test case is also weird.
     - Split CmbImageFit
     - Some WidgetType related things needed to be changed because Haddock failed to parse.
-  - Add documentation header in source files
-  - Add documentation to all exported functions
   - Create user documentation
     - Overview of the library
     - Tutorials